We Work Tirelessly To Obtain Justice For Nursing Home Abuse Victims

-Contact The Cowan Law Firm, LLC of Dalton, GA, and ask to schedule a free case review with a member of our legal team.
+Contact Cowan Law Firm, LLC, of Dalton, and ask to schedule a free case review with a member of our legal team.

 Sadly, patients may suffer several forms of nursing home neglect and abuse while in a long-term care facility.
 In many cases, the resident suffers several different types of abuse simultaneously.
 The five most common types of nursing home abuse are as follows:

-A nursing home is guilty of neglect when its staff members fail to provide necessary medical care to its residents.
+Neglect: A nursing home is guilty of neglect when its staff members fail to provide necessary medical care to its residents.
 Nursing home neglect differs from abuse in that the failure to act is caused by carelessness or lack of attention to duty and not the result of deliberate action.
 This lack of action can also be considered negligence on the facility’s part.
 Some potential warning signs include frequent medication errors, bedsores, dehydration, malnutrition and lack of personal hygiene (such as dirty clothing or bed linens).

 Sadly, some nursing home patients suffer abuse at the hands of staff members and other employees for years.
 Therefore, it is important that you make certain to note any changes in the mood or behavior of your loved one over time.